ufjschool/ob-s14/drafts/second/HauntedStory.md

 ####A suicide legend

 Kids have died on the UF campus.
 Death is an inevitability among 50,000 students.
 Some of them have died in their dorm rooms, some in Beaty Towers.
 A simple Google search of “UF student died Beaty Towers” turns up old Gainesville Sun articles with details.
-One of the first to come up is a November 1987 write-up of the alcohol poisoning death of 18-year-old freshman Robert Stevenson, who was found in his dorm room at Beaty TowersEast (http://news.google.com/newspapers?nid=1320&dat=19871126&id=Hj9WAAAAIBAJ&sjid=D-oDAAAAIBAJ&pg=3704,3048058).
+One of the first to come up is a November 1987 write-up of the alcohol poisoning death of 18-year-old freshman Robert Stevenson, who was found in his dorm room at Beaty Towers East (http://news.google.com/newspapers?nid=1320&dat=19871126&id=Hj9WAAAAIBAJ&sjid=D-oDAAAAIBAJ&pg=3704,3048058).

-Deaths like his are the ones few remember, the ones nobody talks about.
+Deaths like his are the ones few remember; the ones nobody talks about.
 For whatever reason, it is a death that nobody can prove actually happened that UF students hear about over and over.

-From what I gather, it’s Gator household story that a female student committed suicide by jumping from her Beaty dormitory.
+From what I gather, it’s a Gator household story that a female student committed suicide by jumping from her Beaty dormitory.
 Which tower was it?
 Which room did she jump from?
 What year did it happen?
 Nobody seems to be able to answer these questions, though they keep coming up.
 I even remember hearing the girl was pregnant when she jumped.

 According to the people who should know, however, there is no record of a girl killing herself by jumping from Beaty.
 I contacted the one man who might know if anyone does: UF historian and curator Carl Van Ness.

-An “American Girl”?
+####An “American Girl”?

 The suicide legend stems from the Tom Petty song “American Girl,” Van Ness said.
 A popular interpretation of the song is a girl contemplating suicide.
 The connection to the University of Florida and, specifically, Beaty Towers, comes from the second stanza: